chinapedia/wikipedia.abstract.en/Page/Prime_number.md

 Sieves

-Sieve_of_Eratosthenes_animation.gif starts with all numbers unmarked (gray).
+starts with all numbers unmarked (gray).
 It repeatedly finds the first unmarked number, marks it as prime (dark colors) and marks its square and all later multiples as composite (lighter colors).
 After marking the multiples of 2 (red), 3 (green), 5 (blue), and 7 (yellow), all primes up to the square root of the table size have been processed, and all remaining unmarked numbers (11, 13, etc.) are marked as primes (magenta).|alt=Animation of the sieve of Eratosthenes]]

 Before computers, mathematical tables listing all of the primes or prime factorizations up to a given limit were commonly printed.[140]
 The oldest method for generating a list of primes is called the sieve of Eratosthenes.[141]
 The animation shows an optimized variant of this method.[142]
 Another more efficient sieving method for the same problem is the sieve of Atkin.[143]
 In advanced mathematics, sieve theory applies similar methods to other problems.[144]